 My recommendation?
 When one of these oils goes on sale, purchase two or three and set them aside for the long term.
 If the stuff hits the fan, not only will food become scarce, so will medications and essential oils.
 In my own household, we are stockpiling both, with a heavy emphasis on essential oils.
 We do this with the blessing of our personal health care provider who is tracking our progress and weaning us from pharmaceuticals when practical.

-Bargain Bin: Below you will find links to the items related to today’s article as well as things to get you started making your own scrubs, salves, lotions and potions including Miracle Healing Salve.
+Below you will find items related to today’s article as well as things to get you started making your own scrubs, salves, lotions and potions including Miracle Healing Salve.

 Spark Naturals Essential Oils: I use essential oils from Spark Naturals.
 For healing purposes, I feel they are superior.
 A good place to start is with Lavender EO.
 Note: Enjoy a 10% discount at Spark Naturals using discount code BACKDOORSURVIVAL.

 NOW Foods Essential Oils : NOW Foods has decent essential oils at a budget price: NOW Foods Rosemary Oil, NOW Foods Peppermint Oil and Now Foods Lavender Oil are especially nice.

 Coconut (Fractionated) Carrier Oil: Once you start using coconut oil, you will be hooked.
 This is the liquid form of Coconut Oil, also referred to as FCO.
 I have been very satisfied with this brand as well as the FCO from Spark Naturals.